Need Help? Give us a call.

 Although businesses are not legally required to purchase general liability insurance, this is one type of small business insurance every company should have.
 General liability insurance protects your business if a third party—such as a client, vendor, or customers—get injured from your business’s property, products, or services.

 The following specific types of losses are covered:

 This is a must-have type of coverage, particularly if you’re in an industry where accidents are more likely to occur—e.g. landscaping businesses, manufacturing companies, and construction companies.
 Typically, business insurance quotes for a general liability policy range between $400 to $600 per year, although this cost can vary significantly based on the level of risk in your industry.

 Commercial property coverage insures your business’s inventory, equipment, office space, and other property against loss or damage.
 Commercial property insurance is a must-have for many types of businesses, especially those with a brick and mortar location.

-This includes incidents of small business theft, fires, vandalism, and some weather-related damage.
-Most commercial property policies will cover flooding damage and damage from accidents, like a burst pipe.
-However, not all will cover natural disasters like earthquakes or tornadoes.
+This type of small business insurance covers incidents of small business theft, fires, vandalism, and some weather-related damage.
+Most commercial property insurance will cover flooding damage and damage from accidents, like a burst pipe.
+However, not all policies will cover natural disasters like earthquakes or tornadoes.

 For instance, if your shop burns down from a fire, you’ll lose a lot of income while rebuilding it.
-Business interruption insurance will cover that loss of income.
-Cyber insurance coverage is also an important add-on to any online business that handles customer data.
+Business interruption insurance, therefore, will cover that loss of income.
+Along these lines, cyber insurance coverage is also an important add-on to any online business that handles customer data.

 Any small business owner who sells a tangible product should consider purchasing product liability insurance.
 You can purchase product liability insurance as a stand-alone policy or as an add-on to your general liability policy.